MaBonfim/SimplexSolver/README.md

 # SimplexSolver
-Program to solve linear programming problems using the simplex method
+Program made in Python to solve linear programming problems using the simplex method

 # How to use
 The problem must be modelled to the standard format